 Sanne (Josephina Maria) van de Goor is a designer based in Amsterdam.
 Since finishing her studies in Graphic Design at the Gerrit Rietveld Academie she has been working as an independent designer on both self-initiated and commissioned projects.
-Fascinated by the underlying rules that create a structure and the potentiality to generate an unpredictable outcome from a rule-based system, Sanne uses constraints as a means of triggering ideas and inspiration.
+Fascinated by the underlying rules that create a structure and the potentiality to generate an unpredictable outcome, Sanne uses constraints as a means of triggering ideas and inspiration.

 Sanne’s autonomous visual projects, commissioned assignments, and educational work embody this tension between precision and randomness, chaos and control.
 Kopzwaai, her initiative that develops and executes art projects and workshops for children, embraces the unpredictability that can emerge through rule-based play, while her collaborative, community-oriented projects combine pattern design with parameters and restrictions that facilitate participatory practices.